jczaplew/jczaplew.github.io/presentations/wlia-2017/text.md

 Before downloading a single map, we designed a database schema that would accommodate these heterogenous datasets and make the management of multiscale maps simple.

 _Slide_
 First, we created a table named `sources` to manage metadata about the original map sources.
-Each source is assigned a unique `source_id`, and contains attributes that make citing the original data simple.
+Each source is assigned an internally unique `source_id`, and contains attributes that make citing the original data simple.

 Even though our goal is to homogenize the data, the original data of each source is maintained in a schema named `sources`, with the table name corresponding to the field `primary_table` in the table `sources`.
 This allows us to link back to the original data of every single polygon in our database.